This Land Is Your Land: Confirmation of two other verses

-A March 1944 recording in the possession of the Smithsonian, the earliest known recording of the song, has the "private property" verse included.
+The April 1944 recording in the possession of the Smithsonian, the earliest known recording of the song, has the "private property" verse included.
 This version was recorded the same day as 75 other songs.
 This was confirmed by several archivists for Smithsonian who were interviewed as part of the History Channel program Save Our History – Save our Sounds.
-The 1944 recording with this fourth verse can be found on Woody Guthrie: This Land is Your Land: The Asch Recordings Volume 1, where it is track 14.
+The 1944 recording with this fourth verse was released in 1997, on Woody Guthrie: This Land is Your Land: The Asch Recordings Volume 1, where it is track 14.

 There was a big high wall there that tried to stop me;

 Sign was painted, it said private property;

 But on the back side it didn't say nothing;

 This land was made for you and me.

 Woodyguthrie.org also has a variant.

 A 1945 pamphlet which omitted the last two verses has caused some question as to whether the original song did in fact contain the full text.
 The original manuscript confirms both of these verses.

 As with other folk songs, it was sung with different words at various times, although the motives for this particular change of lyrics may involve the possible political interpretations of the verses.
 Recordings of Guthrie have him singing the verses with different words.

 The verses critical of America are not often performed in schools or official functions.
 They can be best interpreted as a protest against the vast income inequalities that exist in the United States, and against the sufferings of millions during the Great Depression.
 The US, Guthrie insists, was made—and could still be made—for "you and me".
 This interpretation is consistent with such other Guthrie songs as "Pretty Boy Floyd" and Guthrie's lifelong struggle for social justice.